 What support is available to students with who experience mental health problems?

-Queen Mary University of London (QMUL) has a dedicated Mental Health Coordinator who is a first point of contact for students experiencing mental health issues at any stage during their studies.
+Queen Mary University of London (QMUL) has a Mental Health Coordinator and a Mental Health and Autistic Spectrum Disorder Adviser who are the first point of contact for students experiencing mental health issues at any stage during their studies.
+Please see here for more information about ASD specific support.

-If you have concerns about your own mental health and its impact on your studies please email us to make an appointment to meet with the Mental Health Coordinator.
+If you have concerns about your own mental health and its impact on your studies please contact us to make an appointment to meet with a member of the team.

 We have institutional membership with the University Mental Health Adviser Network (UMHAN) which seeks to share good practice and influence developments across the sector.